-As at 30 June 2023, the HPI Group had a deficit in current assets over current liabilities of \$8.4 million.
+As at 30 June 2024, the HPI Group had a surplus in current assets over current liabilities of \$41.4 million (2023: \$8.3 million deficit).
 The financial report has been prepared on a going concern basis as the Directors believe the HPI Group will continue to generate operating cash flows and has sufficient undrawn committed debt facilities to meet current liability obligations, and that the net current deficit does not impact the underlying going concern assumption applied in preparing these financial statements.

-Significant Accounting Policies
+Material Accounting Policies